Propaganda in North Korea: South Korea

-A North Korean propaganda poster-wall promoting Korean reunification in the near-future, declaring, "Let Us Pass Down A United Country To The Next Generation!".
+A historical North Korean propaganda poster-wall from 2008 promoting Korean reunification in the near-future, declaring, "Let Us Pass Down A United Country To The Next Generation!".
 This was located in the North Korean side of the Korean Demilitarized Zone (DMZ).

-South Korea was originally depicted as a poverty-stricken land which was run by harsh and cruel dictators backed by the US and where American soldiers based there shot and slaughtered Korean women and children, but by the 1990s, too much information reached North Korea to prevent their learning that South Korea had a much stronger economy and higher living standards and quality of life, including political and social freedom, and as a result, North Korean propaganda admitted to it.
+South Korea was originally depicted as a poverty-stricken land which was run by harsh and cruel dictators backed by the US and where American soldiers based there shot and slaughtered Korean women and children, but by the 1990s, too much information reached North Korea to prevent their learning that South Korea had, by the 1980s, a much stronger economy and higher living standards and quality of life, including political and social freedom, and as a result, North Korean propaganda admitted to it.